HTML Forms

 How do I style checkboxes and radio buttons?

-What's the difference between `disabled` and `readonly` attributes?
+What is the difference between disabled and readonly attributes?